 Many of these competitors possess greater technical, human and other resources or more local industry knowledge than we do and our financial resources will be relatively limited when contrasted with those of many of these competitors.
-While we believe there are numerous target businesses we could potentially acquire with the net proceeds of this offering and the sale of the private placement warrants, our ability to compete with respect to the acquisition of certain target businesses that are sizable will be limited by our available financial resources.
+While we believe there are numerous target businesses we could potentially acquire with the net proceeds of the IPO and the Private Placement, our ability to compete with respect to the acquisition of certain target businesses that are sizable will be limited by our available financial resources.
 This inherent competitive limitation gives others an advantage in pursuing the acquisition of certain target businesses.
 Furthermore, we are obligated to offer holders of our public shares the right to redeem their shares for cash at the time of our initial business combination in conjunction with a shareholder vote or via a tender offer.
 Target companies will be aware that this may reduce the resources available to us for our initial business combination.
-Any of these obligations may place us at a competitive disadvantage in successfully negotiating a business liquidation of our trust account and our warrants will expire worthless.
-See "- If third parties bring claims against us, the proceeds held in the trust account could be reduced and the per-share redemption amount received by shareholders may be less than \$10.10 per public share" and other risk factors herein.
+Any of these obligations may place us at a competitive disadvantage in successfully negotiating a business combination.

-If we do not complete our initial business combination within the required time period, our public shareholders may receive only approximately \$10.10 per public share, or less in certain circumstances, on the
+If we do not complete our initial business combination within the required time period, our public shareholders may receive only approximately \$10.10 per public share, or less in certain circumstances, on the liquidation of our Trust Account and our warrants will expire worthless.
+See "- If third parties bring claims against us, the proceeds held in the Trust Account could be reduced and the per-share redemption amount received by shareholders may be less than \$10.10 per public share" and other risk factors herein.

-If the net proceeds of this offering and the sale of the private placement warrants not being held in the trust account are insufficient to allow us to operate for at least the 18 months (or up to 24 months if the period of time to consummate a business combination is extended) following the closing of this offering, it could limit the amount available to fund our search for a target business or businesses and complete our initial business combination, and we will depend on loans from our sponsor or management team to fund our search and to complete our initial business combination.
+If the proceeds not being held in the Trust Account are insufficient to allow us to operate until April 13, 2023 (or until October 13, 2023 if the period of time to consummate a business combination is extended), it could limit the amount available to fund our search for a target business or businesses and complete our initial business combination, and we will depend on loans from our sponsor or management team to fund our search and to complete our initial business combination.

-Of the net proceeds of this offering, only an estimated \$1,650,000 will be available to us initially outside the trust account to fund our working capital requirements.
-We believe that, upon closing of this offering, the funds available to us outside of the trust account will be sufficient to allow us to operate for at least the 18 months (or up to 24 months if the period of time to consummate a business combination is extended) following the closing of this offering; however, we cannot assure you that our estimate is accurate.
+Of the proceeds of our IPO and the Private Placement, as of December 31, 2021, only an estimated \$237,363 is available to us outside the Trust Account to fund our working capital requirements.
+We believe that the funds available to us outside of the Trust Account are sufficient to allow us to operate for at least until April 13, 2023 (or until October 13, 2023 if the period of time to consummate a business combination is extended); however, we cannot assure you that our estimate is accurate.
 Of the funds available to us, we could use a portion of the funds available to us to pay fees to consultants to assist us with our search for a target business.
 We could also use a portion of the funds as a down payment or to fund a "no-shop" provision (a provision in letters of intent designed to keep target businesses from "shopping" around for transactions with other companies or investors on terms more favorable to such target businesses) with respect to a particular proposed business combination, although we do not have any current intention to do so.
 If we entered into a letter of intent where we paid for the right to receive exclusivity from a target business and were subsequently required to forfeit such funds (whether as a result of our breach or otherwise), we might not have sufficient funds to continue searching for, or conduct due diligence with respect to, a target business.